gitjonez/recipe/pie-crust/README.md

 A very basic pie crust recipe.
 I've used this recipe for berry pie and many quiches.
 There are *many, many* variants which you may want to consult.
-I would use these quantities to make one pie to start with.
+I would use these quantities to make one pie to start with – too much is better than not enough.

 \*For a sweet pie half the salt.
 With lightly salted butter, I half the salt.
 You still probably want a pinch or two of salt for a sweet, unsalted butter crust.